• Skip to primary navigation

 Easy shrimp scampi on top of angel hair pasta with slivers on lemon on a deep green square platter

-What are Scampi?
+What are scampi and gamberi?

 That’s a good question.
 What they are not, are shrimp.One day a gentleman came into the grocery store where my papà worked.
 The man wanted some scampi.